monsieurr/notion-automation-quot/README.md

 You'll also need to provide the url of the page you want to modify.
 Follow notion-py documentation for extensive information.

-I use Heroku and the plugin Advanced Scheduler to schedule the daily run of my script
+I use Heroku and the Heroku Sheduler addon to schedule the daily run of my script